jasonrhodes/cv/README.md

 [Markov Memeify](https://github.com/jasonrhodes/meatspace-markov-memeify) takes 24 hours worth of my favorite chat room's logs, runs a markov chain filter through the text, and produces a 1-4 word phrase that is overlaid on a JPEG or PNG image using node-canvas and the always popular Impact font.

+You can also check out my other repos on [http://github.com/jasonrhodes?tab=repositories](my GitHub page).

 ### Speaking experience

 **Started from the Bottom, A Story About NodeSchool and Community**